Collyweston Slate Mine: Geological site and SSSI

-This slate mine was operated until 1963, quarrying Collyweston slate, which dates to the Jurassic.
-The shaft exposes a section described by Natural England as "stratigraphically important", and it is the type locality for the slate.
+The Collyweston Stone Slate Mine is a 0.9-hectare (2.2-acre) geological Site of Special Scientific Interest (SSSI) and a Geological Conservation Review site in Northamptonshire.
+This site operated until 1963, quarrying Collyweston slate which dates to the Jurassic period.
+The shaft exposes a section described by Natural England as "stratigraphically important" and serves as the type locality for the slate.